The Best Place to See Manatees on Florida’s Nature Coast Year-round

 A Gathering of Manatees

-The freshwater springs in Crystal River can see population swells of up to 300 manatees during severe cold snaps such as one in 2014.
+The freshwater springs in Crystal River are the best place to see manatees and the population swells of up to and above 300 manatees during severe cold snaps such as one in 2014.
 This winter, a daily average of 100 manatees gathered around the Idiots Delight Springs and Three Sisters Springs at the Crystal River National Wildlife Refuge.
 Local manatee tours fill the channel, launching wet-suited guests fitted with snorkels into the cold water.
 Kayaks bob in the waters beyond the marked off ‘manatee only’ zones.
 All gathered with one goal in mind- to get a closer glimpse of these curious creatures.

 Despite being water-bound, manatees are not related to whales.
 In fact, they are genetically closer to an elephant.
 Their front fins have 3-4 nails reminiscent of an elephant’s toenails.
 And like elephants, they carry hearty appetites.
 They can spend up to eight hours a day grazing on eel grass and other aquatic vegetation, consuming 1/10th of their body weight in food daily.

 Unfortunately, the mass winter gatherings of manatees around the springs also mean the area’s aquatic vegetation gets depleted.
 So as soon as the water temperatures begin to rise, the manatees ‘check out’ of their winter resorts and head to greener pastures.
 But they are never really that far away.
 Even if you miss the winter ‘gatherings’, you still have the opportunity to spot manatees any time of year on the Nature Coast.
+The Nature Coast is the best place to see manatees.
 Here are a few special places manatees love to visit in the warmer seasons too.